Christmas Gifts and Secrets

-Christmas at our house means gifts and secrets.
+Christmas at our house means many things and gifts and secrets are a big part of the family fun.

 What a surprise and wonder to receive an unexpected gift from a sister-- since we all agreed not to exchange gifts with one another.
 When asked why she gifted me when she knew I did not have a gift for her, she reminded me of the time when she had been alone like I now was, and I continued giving Christmas gifts to her each year-- just because I wanted her to have a surprise and a bit of wonder.